rhinocerose/eurorack-ForgeSeries/firmware-CLK/Manual.md

 The last saved configuration is automatically loaded on boot.

+The "LOAD DEFAULTS" option will load the default configuration but will not save it.
+To save the default configuration, navigate to the save configuration parameter and save it.

 ### External Clock Sync

 1. Connect an external clock signal to the designated input.